 Writing is one of the best skills to have because you can apply it virtually everywhere and do it anywhere.
 You could proofread essays, craft captions for social media, edit resumes, and much more.
 If you’re passionate and willing to put in even more work, having your own blog could also be highly rewarding because you may be able to monetise it.

 There’s always something you know that other people would pay to learn.
 If you like being in front of a camera, you could turn to platforms like YouTube and make instructional videos.
-Whether it’s make-up tutorials or cooking lessons, you can sell advertising spots on these videos and cash in.
+Whether it’s make-up tutorials, online English classes or cooking lessons, you can sell advertising spots on these videos and cash in.
 You could also try your hand at online coaching, which marketing expert John LaRosa predicts will become one of the most exciting and lucrative industries in the coming years.

 4. Invest your money